4 Key Considerations When Buying a Senior Living Community

 1. Retrieve Loss Data

 2. Study the Venue and Location

-Check the litigious nature of the county youre looking to buy in.
+Check the litigious nature of the county you're looking to buy in.
 For example, Cook County in Illinois is at the top of the list in number of lawsuits pertaining to alleged nursing home negligence, which has returned considerable jury verdicts in the plaintiffs favor.
-Inherently, there is nothing specific you can do regarding the location of the nursing home.
+Inherently, there's nothing specific you can do regarding the location of the nursing home.
 However, there are sub-areas that have more of a penchant for claims against ownership than others.